 Your submission should not exceed 3 pages, including references and appendices (if applicable).
-You are not required to use up all 3 pages, but we leave it as an option for students who want to use the Doctoral Symposium paper to publicly document the current progress and contributions of their research.
-We expect the majority of submissions to be in 2-3 pages.
+We expect the majority of submissions to be 2-3 pages.
 Regardless of the length of your submission, your presentation should be sufficiently detailed to describe your dissertation research.

 The students whose proposals are selected for presentation are expected to participate in the event for the entire day.

 Proposers are highly encouraged to submit a poster to the SPLASH Poster session, and participate in the ACM Student Research Competition.
 These vehicles provide the student with an opportunity for additional feedback and suggestions on their dissertation work, contacts for further interaction, and experience in communicating with other professionals.